El Karama is a small, rustic safari lodge on the banks of the Ewaso Nyiro in the heart of Laikipia.

 Most of El Karama Eco-Lodge’s buildings and structures use reclaimed dead wood (often knocked over by elephants) from around the ranch, with attractive, steeply pitched thatched roofs.
 There’s a big dining area and lounge, with a lawn leading down to the river.
 This is a fine spot to sit and watch animals on the hillside on the opposite bank of the river.

-After we visited, El Karama started building a swimming pool, set to open in May 2013.
+After we visited, El Karama started building a swimming pool, set to open by the end of 2013.
 El Karama isn’t a fancy place, however, and doesn’t set out to be: you need to be prepared to acquaint yourself with the odd bug, bits of loose thatch and muddy paths if it rains.

 The guest accommodation at El Karama consists of four bandas downstream from the central areas and two cottages upstream.
 There’s also a camping area which is popular during holiday periods with people up from Nairobi.